Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 The southern stretch of Portobello Road Market is predominantly dedicated to antique stalls and shops, making it one of London’s best markets for antique lovers.

 The middle of the market is where you’ll find the food stalls, as well as modern fashion and household goods.
-North Portobello is home to both vintage and new clothing, accessories, collectables and bric-a-brac.
+North Portobello is home to both vintage and new clothing, accessories, collectibles and bric-a-brac.
 And finally, Westbourne Grove is where you’ll find more antique stalls, particularly on a Saturday.

 The best day to visit Portobello Road Market is definitely on Saturdays which, despite being the busiest day, is the main trading day where you’ll find the most traders lining the streets.
 Friday is the dedicated antiques day at the market so is particularly popular with antiques collectors.